edutomesco/identity-bloock-docu/README.md

 Revocation is the process of invalidating a credential (VC).
 Just as we have a tree structure ([SMT](https://docs.iden3.io/basics/key-concepts/#merkle-trees)) to store Issuer credentials, we also store revocations in a separate tree (SMT).
 These two structures will then mark the actual state of the Issuer.
 Therefore, the action of adding the revocation to the revocation tree modifies the root of the revocation tree and, consequently, the identity state.
-> The most important thing to keep in mind is that **the revocation will only be effective** at the moment the [Issuer's state is transacted on the blockchain](go_to_state_transition_process).
-So, the effectiveness of the revocation will be marked by the [interval you have defined in the Issuer](go_to_interval_documentation).
+> The most important thing to keep in mind is that **the revocation will only be effective** at the moment the [Issuer's state is transacted on the blockchain](#state-transition).
+So, the effectiveness of the revocation will be marked by the [interval you have defined in the Issuer](#issuer-intervals).

 ### The Holder
 The Holder or the user receiving credentials.
-It is an identity and therefore has its own public [DID](go_to_did_docu).
+It is an identity and therefore has its own public [DID](#decentralized-identifiers-(DIDs)).
 It is important that the Holder is of the same topology as the Issuer that will issue the credential.
-Currently we only accept [did:polygonid](go_to_did:polygonid_docu) issuers and holders.
+Currently we only accept [did:polygonid](#did:polygonid) issuers and holders.

 For example.